 How do I apply for summer financial aid?

 Financial aid for the summer is not automatically awarded, even if you indicate on the FAFSA that you plan to enroll in summer classes or after you register for summer classes.
 Please follow the steps below to complete the summer financial aid process.
-The priority deadline to complete Step 1 and Step 2 has been extended to March 22, 2013.
+The priority deadline to complete Step 1 and Step 2 is March 1, 2014.